ryanhugh/searchneu/README.md

 * [NodeJs and Npm](https://nodejs.org/en/download/current/)
 * an IDE to write js code in, for example [Webstorm](https://www.jetbrains.com/webstorm/download/)

-2) Once your environment is prepared, open a terminal and type in the following
+2) Once your environment is prepared, open a command prompt (terminal) and type in the following

 ```sh
 cd C:\js\node\apps